 It was the right approach for a project that cannot be made certain by a posteriori analysis.
 But can pure reason really be known to be a priori knowledge from self-inspection?
 Would anyone who understands Kant’s argument be forced by her own reason to accept the existence of a species-specific human operating system?
 With all due deference to Kant’s monumental ambition and in full awareness of the accuracy of his apprehensions should it fail, we must conclude that his transcendental argument did fail.
 Four reasons prove that conclusion.

-A second means to verify this rather skeptical conclusion is by testing Kant’s analysis conceptually against the proofs of correspondence knowledge as has been summarized above (see “What Makes it True?”).
+A second means to verify its failure is by testing Kant’s analysis conceptually against the proofs of correspondence knowledge as has been summarized above (see “What Makes it True?”).
 No test founded upon examining experiences can verify it — by empiricism, expertise, competence, or undistilled experience — and Kant would have rejected any appeal to authority as proof.

 Thirdly, the failure of Kant’s project is necessitated by Kant’s own justifications, since his axiological premise is that we have no access to things-in-themselves.
 He would be the first to admit that his system is phenomenal rather than noumenal, which is why it might be considered only intersubjectively true rather than objectively so.
 This might have sufficed for Kant to have salvaged universal knowledge — though without certainty of what it corresponded to, but what became known as Kantian idealism could hardly compete against the objective utility of natural science and the technology that was its most appealing product.
 This tension between Kant’s deductive method, which harkened back to Descartes’ distrust of experience and sanction of the syllogistic method, and the enormous accomplishments of natural science was perhaps the greatest rational challenge to his methodology.
 To his contemporaries, Kant’s argument was seen as too arcane and speculative, particularly in contrast to the growing confidence of empirical science, whose practical utility and embrace of revision became the preferred route to knowledge.
 Kant’s theory of pure reason might be permissible, but his near-contemporaries had every reason to ask what utility it could offer.

-There are two promising developments, though, that may yet validate his theory of mind.
+There are two promising developments, though, that may yet validate his theory of mind if not his transcendental proof of a priori knowledge.

 The first is recent neurological research that supports Kant’s theory of preconscious mental functionality.
 Only in the last quarter century has brain science been able to access consciousness through functional magnetic imaging.
 This process of mapping the workings of the brain as it responds to stimuli has found that the conscious brain processes sense data in just the way Kant depicted its workings, preconsciously sorting percepts to synthesize meaning.
 And this research has the heartening result also of verifying that the functioning human brain is a species-specific product.
 We really do have far more in common than our different experiences might lead us to think.
 We are only at the start of this neurological revolution, which has already begun to profit from a mutual exchange with pioneering work in artificial intelligence.
 This empirical investigation holds great promise in reintroducing intersubjectivity and universality as Kant understood it, but as with most scientific progress, also significant threats to a united humanity’s future.
 The clearest danger is what artificial intelligence researchers call “the singularity,” the moment in the near future when artificial intelligence becomes aware of its own consciousness and capabilities.